IBM/db2sock-ibmi/ILE-PROC/README.md

 User 'db2user' is a c module, possibly difficult for some to understand.
 I will likely add another 'db2rpg' to allow RPGers to participate within the framework of 'everything RPG'.

-Note (gen.py): We are not using MI CALLPGM, CALLPGMV, etc., because these fall short of mark for a full toolkit (without using blocked MI instructions).

 # technical (pass by value)